We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Scenario 1: Your Airbnb Guest Damages Something But Tells You About It

 No one ever likes to get these messages when an Airbnb guest damages your property, but at least the guest was kind enough to tell you.
-This gives me a headstart in replacing the damaged item, and frequently I already have a backup.
+This gives me a head start on replacing the damaged item, and I often already have a backup.

 If a guest notifies you that they broke something small, such as a wine glass or a plate, just thank them for letting you know.
 I would replace it, but I would not worry about reimbursement.
 Your forgiveness goes a long way and will be remembered when they leave you a review.